COP4655-Devs/GroupAppAssignment/README.md

 **Required Must-have Stories**

 * User sees a "Search" button
-* After searching, user sees a restaurant.
+* After searching, the user sees a restaurant.
 * Restaurant will show details
-* User can alsways see the search button to generate another search request
+* User can always see the search button to generate another search request

 **Optional Nice-to-have Stories**